OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling/speed-limits.en.md

 Upsides:
  - less work for users
- - lessens the likelyhood of configuration mismatches
+ - lessens the likelihood of configuration mismatches

 Downsides:
  - not all signaling systems work well with this.
 It may be difficult to deduce the announced speed limit from a signal configuration, such as with TVM.